sous-chefs/visualstudio/README.md

 }]
 ```

-In order to install VisualStudio 2010, you must provide an unattend.ini template.
-A working example is included in this recipe.
+Unlike newer versions of VisualStudio which use an AdminDeployment.xml file, VS 2010 uses an unattend.ini file.
+This cookbook includes a working default copy which you may optionally override.
 The template is required due to relative paths inside the recipe.

 # Attributes

 ## Required
 * `node['visualstudio']['source']` - Required, fully qualified http(s) path to the ISO directory.
 For example: http://example.com/installs.
-This should not include the ISO filename, only the path where to find the ISO.
+This should not include the ISO filename, only the path where to find the ISOs.

 ## Optional
 * `node['visualstudio']['enable_nuget_package_restore']` - true or false.
 Sets the system wide environment variable to enable MSBuild/VisualStudio package restore on build.
 This defaults to true.
 * `node['visualstudio']['installs']` - An array of hashes that contain the various versions and editions of VS to install.
 See Usage above for an example.
 * `node['visualstudio']['2010']['professional']['config_file']` - The name of the config file to use (i.e. unattend.ini) This should correspond to a template.
-Only required for Visual Studio 2010.
+Only used for Visual Studio 2010.

 Each VS version/edition pair has their own unique attributes which can be overridden.
 The most common to override would be `checksum` and `filename`.
 For example, we can override the VS 2013 Professional checksum and file_name attributes like so: